asmuth/clip/manual/introduction.md

 # PlotFX v0.1.0

-PlotFX is a command line tool for creating charts from CSV files.
-It supports a number of different plot types and other diagrams.
-Charts can be customized using a configuration language similar to CSS.
+PlotFX is a standalone tool for creating charts and other data-driven graphics.

+Charts are defined using a lightweight syntax that is very similar to CSS.
+You can run PlotFX from the command line, where it generates SVG, PNG and PDF output files.
+Additionally, you can embed it into your own application using the C API.

+PlotFX is partially based on ideas from the "Grammar of Graphics" [0].
+One of the main goals for PlotFX is that creating charts should be quick, simple and fun.

+**WARNING**: The project is currently a work-in-progress.
+I'm currently working on removing the old SQL chart specification language and replacing it with the new CSS-like syntax.
+This might take a while...

 <div class="notice">
   <div style="float:right;"><a class="github-button" data-style="mega" href="https://github.com/plotfx/plotfx" data-count-href="/plotfx/plotfx/stargazers" data-count-api="/repos/plotfx/plotfx#stargazers_count" data-count-aria-label="# stargazers on GitHub" aria-label="Star plotfx/plotfx on GitHub">View on GitHub</a></div>